 - Where Pennsylvania U.S. Senate candidates stand on energy, climate issues - We have a round-up of what the candidates have been saying about climate and energy as the primary nears.

-- Pennsylvania governor candidates support fossil fuels, ignore climate in runup to primary - Republican candidates for Pennsylvania governor spent llttle time during recent debates talking about energy and the environment.
+- Pennsylvania governor candidates support fossil fuels, ignore climate in runup to primary - Republican candidates for Pennsylvania governor spent little time during recent debates talking about energy and the environment.
 So where do they stand?

 - Your mass transit ride in Pennsylvania may get better, thanks to new federal funding - Riders and transportation planners both agree improvements to mass transit are desperately needed but disagree about which ones.